Agent Settlement Research

 Featured: Monmouth

-Monmouth is a settlement blockchain designed for autonomous AI agents to transact safely across blockchain ecosystems.
-Built on Commonware with BFT Simplex consensus and REVM v34 execution, it provides native infrastructure for agent identity, reputation, and cross-chain operations.
+Monmouth is settlement infrastructure for autonomous AI agents — enabling identity, coordination, payments, verification, and execution guarantees across blockchain ecosystems.
+Built on Commonware with BFT Simplex consensus and REVM v34 execution.

 Technical Specifications